Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Tfsec-Vscode/DevOps-Terrafom-Tfsec-Vscode.md

 I created a very basic terraform configuration that will build a resource group and key vault.
 You can take a look at the configuration [here](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-DevOps-Terraform-Tfsec-Vscode/code/TF_Module).

-After writing you terraform configuration navigate to the **TFSEC** extension on teh left of the screen:
+After writing you terraform configuration navigate to the **TFSEC** extension on the left of the screen:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-DevOps-Terraform-Tfsec-Vscode/assets/nav.png)